 By the way, did you see that amazing film “The Bear”, if not do look it up as it is so interesting?

-Being a bear is not all that easy but you have to admire the perseverance of the cub in this video.
+Being a bear is not all that easy, but you have to admire the perseverance of the cub in this video.

 To think some people want to kill cubs in the den.

 Grizzly bears like a varied diet.
 When possible the Grizzly will hunt deer, elk, moose, and even bison.
-He is very clever at fishing trout and salmon from the rivers and tops his menu with wild beans, grass, nuts, and insects.
+He is brilliant at fishing trout and salmon from the rivers and tops his menu with wild beans, grass, nuts, and insects.
 They do not always sleep thru the total winter and some do not sleep at all.